sergiopvilar/sergiovilar.github.io/_posts/2015-07-23-codesign-electron-continuous-integration.md

 [CircleCI](https://circleci.com) is a nice Continuous Integration service that has beta support to iOS builds, with a few ajdustments could be used to package our Electron application.

 To use iOS builds on CircleCI you need to enable this option, [see here](https://circleci.com/docs/ios) for instructions.
-You can also contact the CircleCI to get the iOS builds working.
+You can also contact the CircleCI support to get the iOS builds working.

-CircleCI needs a `.xcodeproj` file but you don't really to setup a Xcode Project, just [download here](http://d.pr/f/1jwxK) and extract to your `fixtures` folder.
+CircleCI needs a `.xcodeproj` file but you don't really have to setup a Xcode Project, just [download here](http://d.pr/f/1jwxK) and extract to your `fixtures` folder.

 Create a `circle.yml` in the root of your project root with this content: